tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

          - We can instead write code that requests a higher starting index.
          - In the GIPHY API this can be done by tracking and adding an `offset` value to the query string that is sent over to the API.

-4. There will be no JavaScript errors or exceptions thrown by the app

-5. Optional Features:
-    - Sound:
-      - Subtle UI sound can be a nice extra
-      - Keep your sound file sizes as small as possible.
-Primarily use MP3's; WAV's are OK for short sound effects
-    - Canvas Drawing/Animation:
-      - &lt;canvas> visualization of web service data can be a nice extra
-      - Drawing libraries such as Pixi.js, Three.js, Processing.js and D3.js are allowed
-      - Charting web services like Google Charts could also be a nice thing to use (and would count as a second web service)

 <a id="design"></a>